PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

     }
 ```

 {{ why(question="Why we set `packages.all.start`?", answer="Word `all` doesn't matter and can be anything.
 And the `start` signifies that the plugins will be loaded on the Neovim's launch.
 The other options is `opt` which allows to load plugin only via command `:packadd $plugin-name`.
 I don't see yet a reason for using opt plugins.
-If I would need to craft a Neovim flavor specialized for one development (e.g. one for web development, another for arduino), I would probably construct different apps in the flake.") }}
+If I would need to craft a specialized Neovim flavor (e.g. one for web development, another for arduino), I would probably construct different apps in the flake.") }}

 You can search plugins in nixpkgs either through
 [website](https://search.nixos.org/packages?channel=unstable&from=0&size=50&sort=relevance&type=packages&query=vimPlugins.telescope).